2021 Best Criminology Colleges for Non-Traditional Students in New York

 John Jay College of Criminal Justice has taken the #1 spot in this year's criminology ranking for non-traditional students.
 John Jay is a fairly large public school located in the city of New York.
 John Jay not only placed well in our non-traditional rankings.
 It is also #3 on our Best Colleges for Criminology in New York list.

-The student loan default rate at John Jay is lower than is typical, just 1.5% of students default in three years.
+The school has a low student loan default rate of 1.5%.
 Approximately 7,007 students take at least one class online at John Jay.
-4,186 of John Jay students are attending part time.
+4,186 students are part time.

 SUNY Old Westbury earned the #2 spot in our 2021 rankings.
-Located in the large suburb of Old Westbury, SUNY Old Westbury is a public college with a small student population.
+Located in the large suburb of Old Westbury, SUNY Old Westbury is a public school with a small student population.
 In addition to being on our best for non-traditional students list, SUNY Old Westbury has also earned the #4 rank in our Best Colleges for Criminology in New York ranking.

 The student loan default rate at SUNY Old Westbury is lower than is typical, just 2.3% of students default in three years.
-Approximately 2,209 students take at least one class online at SUNY Old Westbury.
-About 833 of the students at SUNY Old Westbury are attending part time.
+There are approximately 2,209 students at SUNY Old Westbury that take at least one class online.
+833 of SUNY Old Westbury students are attending part time.

-About 1.4% of SUNY Cortland students default on their loans in three years, which is lower than average.
+The student loan default rate at SUNY Cortland is lower than is typical, just 1.4% of students default in three years.
 Approximately 1,737 students take at least one class online at SUNY Cortland.
-593 students are part time.
+593 of SUNY Cortland students are attending part time.

 Our rankings recognize Hofstra University as the #4 school in this year's rankings.
-Hofstra is a fairly large private not-for-profit school located in the suburb of Hempstead.
+Hofstra is a large private not-for-profit school located in the suburb of Hempstead.
 Hofstra also took the #2 spot in our Best Colleges for Criminology in New York rankings.

 Criminology Related Non-Traditional Student Rankings by Major